abhishksen/random_quote_generator/README.md

-random_quote_generator using HTML
+# random_quote_generator

-CSS and JavaScript with text to speech,
-Copy and tweet functions.
+using HTML,CSS and JavaScript with text to speech, Copy and tweet functions.